7 Steps to Capturing Amazing "Run to Me" Dog Action PhotosJun 10, 2020

 - Practice and troubleshoot - over and over again!

 Canon EOS 1D X Mark II, Canon EF 70-200mm f/2.8L IS II @ 200mm, ISO 200, 1/1600 sec, f/2.8

-To see a real-life example of me photographing this ☝️ exact shot, while troubleshooting and talking about exposure (it's seriously jam packed with info), check out this sneak peek video of Episode 4 from my shooting and editing course, RealShoots.
+To see a real-life example of me photographing this ☝️ exact shot, while troubleshooting and talking about exposure (it's seriously jam packed with info), check out my RealShoots course (episode 7).